 Recognition of a commitment to behaving ethically and professionally

-To become an individual member, you have to sign up to our Code of Ethics and have passed a DBS check (if you are tutoring children or vulnerable adults).
-If you do not have a current DBS check, you can apply for one through TTA.
-This is of significant, and growing importance to parents.
-It offers them reassurance and creates a real and valuable, point of difference between members and non-members.
-It says that you are serious about your profession and your relationship with both parent and child.
+This is of significant, and growing importance to parents as it offers them reassurance and creates a real and valuable, point of difference between members and non-members.
+It says that the tutor is serious about the profession and their relationship with both parent and child.
 And if you tutor children but are struggling to obtain a DBS check, we can help.

 Opportunities to learn and acquire new skills (or hone existing ones)